March 24, 2023

 Australian court allows cryptocurrencies to be used as collateral

-The Australian District Court of New South Wales allowed the prosecutor to use crypto assets for securing a pledge to cover legal expenses in case of losing the case.
+The District Court of the Australian state of New South Wales allowed the prosecutor to use crypto assets forsecuring a pledge to cover legal expenses in case of losing the case.

 As part of the libel case pendingThe New South Wales District Court, Judge Judith Gibson, allowed the use of cryptocurrency as a security deposit.

-“This is a recognized form of investment,” Gibson said of cryptocurrency, while also recognizing its volatility, the local media said.
+“It is a recognized form of investment,” — Gibson said of the cryptocurrency, also acknowledging its volatility, according to a local media report.

 In the framework of the case for the protection of honor and dignity, the courtNew South Wales State said prosecutors should deposit $ 13,000 in a bank account secured by a court.
 If the prosecutor loses the case or refuses the claim, the funds will cover part of the legal costs of the accused.